Help! Dog Suddenly Waking Up In The Middle Of The Night To Poop

 Older dogs have bodies that don’t work as well as they used to, which can lead to many issues.
 Some elderly dogs have arthritis or other joint problems, making going to the bathroom more challenging.

-Canine Alzheimer’s may cause your dog to forget its potty training or disorient it to where it doesn’t know where it is pooping.
+Canine ‘Alzheimer’s’ (also known as canine cognitive dysfunction) may cause your dog to forget its potty training or disorient it to where it doesn’t know where it is pooping.
+Speak to your vet about strategies to reduce the symptoms of arthritis or ‘alzheimer’s’.

 an old dog